 Condition Details Area addressed in NMP 3.
-The Proponent shall:a) Continue to implement all reasonable and feasible best practice noise mitigation Key references herein unless noted otherwise measures; Section 9.2 b) Continue to investigate ways to reduce the noise generated by the project, including maximum noise levels which may result in sleep disturbance; and c) Report on these investigations and the implementation and effectiveness of these measures in the annual environmental monitoring report (AEMR) to the satisfaction of the Director-General.
+The Proponent shall:a) Continue to implement all reasonable and feasible best practice noise mitigation Key references herein unless noted otherwise measures; Section 9.2 b) Continue to investigate ways to reduce the noise generated by the project, including maximum noise levels which may result in sleep disturbance; and c) Report on these investigations and the implementation and effectiveness of these c) Report on these investigations and the implementation and effectiveness of these measures in the annual environmental monitoring report (AEMR) to the satisfaction of the Director-General.